HELP CENTER

 How long will the KYC check take to complete?

-What will you need if I invest through a trust or an LLC?
+What documentation will you need if invest through an entity?

 Where should I send the documents?

 When you fill out a subscription, you will be asked to indicate the type of entity you will be subscribing through.
-If you select a Trust or LLC, the system will automatically add a step to the subscription process where you will be able to upload the required documents to the portal along with your completed subscription.
-If you have any trouble uploading your documents to the portal, you may send them to your Investor Services representative.
+If you select a trust or LLC, the system will automatically add a step to the subscription process for you to upload the required documents to the portal along with your completed subscription.
+If you have any trouble uploading your documents to the portal, you may send them to your investor services representative.